Why Is My Website Slow?

 Top 2 Reasons Your Site is Slow & How to Make It FASTER

 If you’re in the majority, your page is on the slow side.
 So what is causing the slowdown?
 There are probably several contributing factors, but here are the most common culprits.

 - Slow Shared Server – most websites are hosted on shared servers where hundreds OR thousands of websites share server resources.
 A server can easily get bogged down during peak times and lead to 5+ second load times.
 If consistently fast load times are important to you, read my post on upgrade options for website hosting.

 - Poorly Optimized Page – This is probably the most common reason for websites loading at a snail’s pace.
 Usually, it’s because people throw up images that are not optimized for the web.
 Watch my video on optimizing your images for the web.
 Once images are optimized, there’s a lot more technical stuff you can do to speed up the page even more by optimizing the page code, utilizing page caching, and setting up a content delivery network (CDN).
 I’m not covering these more advanced topics here, but check out this and more tips on improving your website speed.

 Most website owners can shave whole seconds off their website load time just by working on the 2 points above.
 Moving on to more advanced techniques will definitely help, but expect the improvements to be incrementally smaller.

-The advanced techniques like CDN implementation and page caching can speed up visitors total experience on your site as they move from page to page, but the overall improvement in your site’s initial load time may only be around 1/10th or 1/100th of a second.
+Advanced techniques like CDN implementation and page caching can speed up visitors’ total experience on your site as they move from page to page, but the overall improvement in your site’s initial load time may only be around 1/10th or 1/100th of a second.
 Of course, the actual numbers and % improvement in load times will vary with each site and how fast or slow they are to start.